scaleway/scaleway-lib/README.md

 The browserlist we are currently using is available in the [rollup.config.js](./rollup.config.js)

-Bear in mind that we do not currently support different entrypoint per target as we don't have the use case {: .alert .alert-warning}
+> :warning: Bear in mind that we do not currently support different entrypoint per target as we don't have the use case

 #### On build outputs